MileHacker Logo

 Getting Around

 Fujisawa offers a balanced experience: spiritual exploration on Enoshima Island, active beach life, delicious local seafood, and easy access to other major Kanto destinations like Kamakura and Hakone.
-It is a compelling addition to any Japan itinerary.
+It is a compelling addition to every Japan itinerary.

 Fujisawa Experience

 It offers spiritual exploration on Enoshima Island, active beach life, delicious regional seafood, and good access to other major Kanto places such as Kamakura and Hakone.
-It is a location that truly combines calm and dynamism.
+It is a location that really combines calm and dynamism.

 Enoshima Island